sandipan1/nao_hand_reach/README.md

 ![](https://github.com/sandipan1/nao_hand_reach/blob/master/hand.gif)

-The project aim is to train the robotics hand to reach a point in 3d space in simulation and implement it in the real world
+The project aim is to train the robot's hand to reach a point in 3d space in simulation and implement it in the real world